bozho/console/README.md

     + Blinking XTerm Cursor.
     + Support of drag and drop in settings.
     + Can hide icons in tabs bar.
-    * Fix problem with dead chars sent to multiple consoles.
+    * Fix problem with dead chars sent to multiple consoles (new keyboard handling).
     * Fix icon extraction with negative index.
     * Fix a visual bug when caption and resize are removed.
     * Transmit the current working directory when application instance is reused.